nikbearbrown/Wilkes/README.md

 This is the part that matters most.

 Wilkes is not a content generator.
 It is not a tool that produces passable copy fast.
-It is a writing system trained on the method of Paul Wilkes — one of America's most respected narrative journalists — and configured specifically for your organization before a single word is written.
+It is a writing system trained on the the existing writing from your oragnization and configured specifically for your organization before a single word is written.

 We learn your mission.
 We learn your people.
 We learn how you talk about your work and what you would never say.
 We read everything you've written and everything that's been written about you.
 We load the names, the places, the outcomes, the founding story, the specific texture of why this organization exists.

-Then we write — in a register that matches the gravity of what you do.
+Then the tool writes the draft — in a register that matches the gravity of what you do.
+Many drafts are wonderful one one or two passes, but the tool will continue to make changes in your voice until you are ready to hit publish.

 A profile of one of your graduates does not read like a press release.
 A documentary arc following a field team does not sound like fundraising copy.
 A donor-facing article does not perform urgency or manufacture sentiment.
 The writing earns trust because it is specific, grounded, and unmistakably yours.